The Investment Casting Process

 This detailed explanation of the investment casting process is intended to help our customers learn about investment casting to be able to make better purchasing decisions.

 Replicas of the desired investment casting are produced by injection molding or for smaller volumes using rapid prototyping (SLA or SLS).
-These replicas are referred to
+These replicas are referred to as patterns.

 ASSEMBLY OF WAX TREE